 Eadon Green, created by designer Felix Eaton, has one simple objective: "To design and produce the world’s most exclusive coach built cars".
 The company was originally to be called Eaton, but because of a trademark issue this was changed to Eadon.
 The Green part has been included because it's his maternal grandmother's maiden name, whose love of a particularly spectacular part of the Scottish Highlands resulted in the name for his first car design, the Black Cuillin.

 This car, inspired by his love of the 1937 Alfa Romeo 8C 2900, will be joined by another design, the Zeclat, and both will be built in very limited nimbers to client's commissions at their premises near Holmfirth in Yorkshire.
 Eadon Green's designers and engineers work as a team in conjunction with outside experts, such as Curve Vehicle Design, Concept Group International and Envisage Group, Coventry, who all have many years of experience working with major car manufacturers.
+The company recently announced a new model, Zanturi, a four seat GT.

 First delivery of cars is expected late 2019.